Kwas45/School_District_Analysis/README.md

 ### SCHOOL DISTRICT ANALYSIS RESULTS

 **1. District Summary**

-There wasn't much change between the district summary on the Initial Anaylsis(IA) versus the summary on the alteration of Thomas High School(THS) math and reading scores.
+There wasn't much change between the district summary on the Initial Anaylsis(IA) versus the summary on the alteration of Thomas High School(THS).
 As seen below, there were no changes to the total schools, total students, and total budget.
 The average math score, % passing math, % passing reading and % overall passing had decreases of 0.1, 0.2, 0.1, and 0.3 respectively.

 *IA District Summary*